ratwolfzero/hopalong_python/README.md

 ### Disadvantage

-- Recalculation: Trajectory points are recalculated in both passes, but this trade-off is preferable to the high memory demands and complexity of alternative methods.
+- Recalculation: Trajectory points are recalculated in both passes, but this trade-off which is quite marginal and only present at lower number of iterations which do not have a long execution time anyway and as already mentioned with growing number of iterations, the two-pass approach’s efficiency in memory usage and processing speed becomes more advantageous

+preferable to the high memory demands and complexity of alternative methods.

 ### Conclusion